fversnel/fversnel.github.io/_posts/2018-04-09-book-review-agile.markdown

 categories: ['agile', 'scrum', 'software process']
 ---

-This is a review of Betrand Meyer's book: 'Agile: the good, the bad, the ugly'.
 As a software engineer I was really keen on reading this book because I always felt I didn't have enough knowledge about Agile to critise it.
 The sheer religious-like following of this movement has always scared me a little bit.
 I never heard much open